To ensure no child lives in fear of food

-For the more than 500,000 kids with food allergy, every day is a new challenge.
+For the roughly 500,000 kids with food allergy in Canada, every day is a new challenge.
 Every meal and birthday party is laced with danger.
-Every mislabeled snack is a potential reaction.
+Every mislabeled snack carries the risk of a deadly reaction.
 To protect themselves, kids and their families must be constantly vigilant—checking labels, avoiding foods, quizzing waiters about ingredients.
-Worse still, the epidemic of food allergies continues to grow—and we still don’t have a cure.
+Worse still, the epidemic of food allergy continues to grow—and we still don’t have a widely available treatment.

-Your support will enable more groundbreaking research into the epidemic of food allergies.
-And more research means more treatments—and fewer kids living in fear.
+We’ve already made major strides in the fight against food allergy, and we’re poised to go much, much further.
+But to do that, we need your help.
+Your support will enable more groundbreaking research into food allergy.
+And more research means more treatments—and fewer kids living in ear.

 Discover how one patient went from fearing dairy to loving it.

 Shaan was born with a severe milk allergy.
 A few years ago, a simple grilled cheese could’ve killed him.
 But today it’s one of his favourite foods.
 How’s that possible?
 SickKids.
 Here, Shaan was part of an oral immunotherapy trial, where he desensitized his body to milk by gradually drinking more and more of the stuff.
 Now, he doesn’t live in fear of dairy.
 He enjoys it—a lot.